 What is bark?

 The outer cork protects the tree from the elements – from scorching by the sun or drying by wind.
-It also helps to ward off fungi and the many insects and mammals that would otherwise take easy advantage of the sugar-rich sap or the wood that it surrounds.
+It also helps to ward off fungal infection, insect attack, and the attention of hungry birds and mammals.

-Even after a tree has died, bark can be a haven for all sorts of wildlife.
-Bats, such as the brown long-eared bat (Plecotus auritus), sometimes roost beneath loose bark, and a multitude of invertebrates also live out their lives in this hidden world.
+Even after a tree has died, bark can be a home for all sorts of wildlife.
+Bats sometimes roost beneath loose bark and a multitude of invertebrates also live out their lives in this hidden world.

-In the Caledonian Forest, perhaps the most obvious demonstration of the life that bark can support is in the lichen and plant communities on the surfaces of trees.
-Plants that live upon other trees, without actually causing them any harm, are known as epiphytes – mosses are a good example.
-The texture of bark influences the species that live upon it.
-In an old pinewood it is not uncommon to see many other plants such as blaeberry (Vaccinium myrtillus) and cowberry (Vaccinium vitis-idaea) growing in the thick crevices of pine bark.
-Similarly, the fissured bark of oak can support many species of fern such as common polypody (Polypodium vulgare).
+In the Caledonian Forest, some of the most obvious life on bark takes the form of lichens and small plants.
+Plants that live on trees, without actually causing them any harm, are called epiphytes.
+The texture of bark influences which epiphytes live upon it.
+In an old pinewood it is common to see many other plants such as blaeberry growing in the thick crevices of Scots pine bark.

-The texture of bark, and therefore the lichen communities, can alter during the lifetime of a tree.
-Young hazel (Corylus avellana) has fairly smooth bark, and so attracts lichens that prefer this texture, particularly the Graphidion lichens.
-(These ‘script’ lichens are distinguishable by the tiny ‘squiggles’ on their surface).
-As the tree grows older, the bark gets rougher and becomes more suitable for other species, including the leafy, frogskin-like lungwort.
+The texture of bark, and thus the lichen communities, can change during the lifetime of a tree.
+Young hazel has fairly smooth bark, and so attracts lichens that prefer this texture, particularly the script lichens.
+(These lichens are distinguishable by the tiny ‘squiggles’ on their surface).
+Bark often gets rougher as the tree ages.
+It then becomes more suitable for other species, including the leafy, frogskin-like lungwort.
 The lichen community can also vary on different parts of the same tree.
 Aspen bark has smooth and rough areas, each supporting different species.

 Chemistry can be as important as texture when it comes to bark as a habitat.
 Aspen bark is not as acidic as that of some other trees such as pine and birch.
-This feature means that it can support species of plants and lichen that might not otherwise be present in a pinewood, such as the orange Xanthoria parietina.
-This illustrates how the diversity of certain species (in this case trees) in turn increases the number of other species present.
+This means that it can support species of plants and lichen that might not otherwise be present in a pinewood.
+(Interestingly aspen can also photosynthesise through its bark!)

 Food for wildlife